IBM/solsa/README.md

 1. Configure access to the Kubernetes cluster (`KUBECONFIG`)

 2. Create a solsa-config.yaml file that describes each Kubernetes cluster for which you want SolSA to generate a Kustomize overlay.
-For example, here is a solsa-config.yaml that defines two deployment envionments, a local dev environment and an IKS cluster.
-The IKS cluster definition demonstrates how to instruct SolSA to generate a Kustomize overlay that will rename docker images so that instead of being pulled from the local registry on the dev machine, the images will instead be pulled from a specific namespace in the IBM Container Registry .
+   The example file below defines two deployment envionments, a local dev environment and an IKS cluster.
+The IKS cluster definition demonstrates how to instruct SolSA to generate a Kustomize overlay that will rename docker images so that instead of being pulled from the local registry on the dev machine, the images will instead be pulled from a specific namespace in the IBM Container Registry.
    ```yaml
     clusters:
     - name: 'localdev'